Philippines' Metro Pacific signs $97 mln investment deal for coconut firm

-MANILA, Feb 7 (Reuters) - Philippine conglomerate Metro Pacific Investments Corp MPI.PS on Tuesday said it has entered into a deal to acquire a third of Axelum Resources Corp AXLM.PS to expand its agriculture portfolio, confirming a Reuters report.
+MANILA, Feb 7 (Reuters) - Philippine conglomerate Metro Pacific Investments Corp MPI.PS on Tuesday said it has entered into a deal to acquire a third of Axelum Resources Corp AXLM.PS to expand its agriculture portfolio.

-In a disclosure, Metro Pacific said its subsidiary will spend 5.32 billion pesos ($97.31 million) for a 34.76% share in Axelum, a manufacturer and exporter of coconut products.
+In a disclosure, Metro Pacific said its subsidiary would spend 5.32 billion pesos ($97.31 million) for a 34.76% share in Axelum, a manufacturer and exporter of coconut products.

+The newsconfirmed a Reuters reporton Mondayciting sourceson Metro Pacific's plan to buy a significant stake in Axelum.

+"The acquisition buttresses Metro Pacific's promise in becoming a serious player in the agricultural field," the company said.

 ($1 = 54.67 Philippine pesos)